Maximize Family Time With These House Cleaning Shortcuts

 These 10 house cleaning hacks are the key to a busy parent’s sanity.

 1 – Create a Cleaning Schedule

 Setting a schedule is essential for saving your sanity!
 Instead of aimlessly doing tasks around the house and never really feeling done or feeling like you’re chasing your tail (can you relate?!), set a schedule so you clearly know what happens on what day.

 A schedule like doing laundry on Sunday and Wednesdays, bathrooms on Saturdays, and floors on Fridays will help you limit yourself and keep up on household tasks.
 It can also clearly lay out for your family what you expect from them on each day.
 You can include daily tasks, weekly tasks or even monthly tasks on your schedule – make it work for YOU!

 2 – Keep a Cleaning Supplies Stash in Every Area of Your House

 Create a stash in every room with cleaning supplies.
-This will save you so much time in carting supplies around to every room in your house, and ensure that you don’t lose the one can of dusting spray and spend 2 hours searching for it.
+This will save you so much time from carting supplies around to every room in your house, and ensure that you don’t lose the one can of dusting spray and spend two hours searching for it.

 Have rags or paper towels, appropriate cleaner, wipes, and anything else you need under each bathroom sink, the kitchen sink, the laundry room, the basement, and any other place you spend time cleaning.